Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Boundary computation and inference

-In this subsection we find bounds, with a given degree of confidence, for the uncertainty propagated from the estimation of $\sigma$ towards the numerical approximation of the OSB via Algorithm \ref{alg:OSB}.
-In order to do so, we assume that the OSB is differentiable, so we are allowed to apply the delta method, under the same asymptotic conditions described in the previous subsection, to ensure that
+We present as follows the uncertainty propagated by the estimation of $\sigma$ to the computation of the OSB.
+In order to do so, we assume that the OSB is differentiable with respect to $\sigma$, so we are allowed to apply the delta method, under the previous asymptotic conditions.
+This entails that

-where $b_{\sigma}(\cdot)$ represents the OSB defined at (\ref{eq:b_volterra}) associated to a process with volatility $\sigma$.
-Hence, we can plug-in the estimation $\widehat{\sigma}_n$ into (\ref{eq:b.Delta}) to come up with the following asymptotic $100(1 - \alpha)\%$ (pointwise) \textit{confidence curves} for $b_\sigma$:
+where $b_{\sigma}$ represents the OSB defined at \eqref{eq:b_volterra} associated with a process with volatility $\sigma$.
+Plugging-in the estimate $\widehat{\sigma}_n$ into \eqref{eq:b.Delta} gives the following asymptotic $100(1 - \alpha)\%$ (pointwise) confidence curves for $b_\sigma$: